Ali-lab-tech/frontend-second-test/README.md

-1 - Clone project from given repo
-2 - Composer install
+1 - Clone project from given repo and checkout in master branch 2 - Composer install
 3 - ng serve to run dev server
 4 - testing credentials